actuallypav/tf-sync/README.md

 - **Support for multiple shells (Bash, Zsh, Fish)**

 **Note:** This setup **does not support Windows**.
 It is designed for Linux and macOS systems.
+Additionally, it does not use lock files - therefore multiple applies to the same files at the same time could cause issues.

 ---